SamirPaul1/assets/leetcode/problems/1407.Top Travellers/README.md

 | Alice    | 120                |
 | Donald   | 0                  |
 +----------+--------------------+
-<strong>解释：</strong>
-Elvis 和 Lee 旅行了 450 英里，Elvis 是排名靠前的旅行者，因为他的名字在字母表上的排序比 Lee 更小。
-Bob, Jonathan, Alex 和 Alice 只有一次行程，我们只按此次行程的全部距离对他们排序。 Donald 没有任何行程, 他的旅行距离为 0。
+<strong>Explanation:</strong>
+Elvis and Lee traveled 450 miles, Elvis is the top traveler as his name is alphabetically smaller than Lee.
+Bob, Jonathan, Alex, and Alice have only one ride and we just order them by the total distances of the ride.
+Donald did not have any rides, the distance traveled by him is 0.
 </pre>

-## 解法
+## Solutions

-### 方法一：左连接 + 分组统计
+### Solution 1: LEFT JOIN + GROUP BY

-我们可以使用左连接，将 `Users` 表与 `Rides` 表按照用户 id 连接，然后按照用户 id 分组，统计每个用户的旅行距离。注意，如果用户没有旅行记录，那么旅行距离为 $0$。
+We can use a left join to join the `Users` table with the `Rides` table on the condition of user id, and then group by user id to calculate the travel distance for each user.
+Note that if a user has no travel records, the travel distance is $0$.

 <!-- tabs:start -->